karyorrhex1s/caelusXPC/README.md

 # caelusXPC:
-caelusXPC was created through conceptual development and is a comprehensive security monitoring tool designed to detect and respond to suspicious activities on a system.
+caelusXPC was created through conceptual development as a comprehensive security monitoring tool designed to detect and respond to suspicious activities on a system.
 It provides both real-time monitoring and on-demand security checking capabilities to protect against unauthorized system changes and potentially malicious activities.

 ## Core Functionality
 ### Basic Security Monitoring